 Billing

-The ack-koordinator component is free to install and use, but additional fees may apply in the following scenarios:
+ack-koordinator is free to install and use.
+Additional charges may apply in the following cases:

-• ack-koordinator is a non-managed component and consumes worker node resources after installation.
-You can configure the resource requests for each module during installation.
+ack-koordinator is a non-managed component that consumes worker node resources after installation.
+Configure resource requests for each module at installation time.

-• By default, ack-koordinator exposes monitoring metrics for features such as resource profiling and fine-grained scheduling in Prometheus format.
-If you select the Enable Prometheus monitoring for ACK-Koordinator option and use Alibaba Cloud Prometheus, these metrics are considered custom metrics and will incur fees.
-The cost depends on your cluster size and the number of applications.
-Before you enable this feature, review the Prometheus billing information to understand the free quota and pricing for custom metrics.
-You can monitor and manage your resource usage by querying your usage data.
+If you select the Enable Prometheus monitoring for ACK-Koordinator option and use Alibaba Cloud Prometheus, the monitoring metrics are counted as custom metrics and will incur fees.
+The cost depends on your cluster size and number of applications.
+Before enabling this option, review the Prometheus billing information to understand the free quota and pricing.
+Track your usage by querying your usage data.